How do I request a reservation for a wedding or blessing ceremony?

 When you have selected your florist, please advise him/her that deliveries begin one hour prior to the beginning of your service and that the florist should enter the chapel through the Prospect Street entrance ONLY.

-What audio equipment is available in the Chapel and what arrangements do I need to make to use it?
+What audio equipment is available in the Chapel and what arrangements must be made to use it?

-The chapel has an older audio system with a microphones on each of the lecturns.
-Acoustically, the chapel is one of the best buildings in Providence and voice amplification is usually not necessary.
+Acoustically, the chapel is one of the best buildings in Providence, and amplification is usually not necessary.

 What about the use of limousines on the College Green, and where can my guests park?

 Parking in the city of Providence is limited at times.
 Limousines for the wedding party are permitted to come onto the College Green and to deliver the wedding party or disabled members of the family.
 To do this, arrangements must be made with Brown's Public Safety Office for permission, and they will provide instructions on how to enter the College Green the day of your service.
-Please contact Bijaya Karanjit at OCRL to have the office assist you in making these arrangements.
+Please contact Leigh Kendall at email@example.com to have the office assist you in making these arrangements.

 Public metered parking is available for your guests on Prospect, Waterman, Thayer, and George Streets on the periphery of the Green.
 (Note: On Saturdays and Sundays parking in the city of Providence is free.)
 A few handicap parking places are available on Prospect and Waterman Streets, but these are available on a first-come, first-served basis.